dcooray42/Tokenizer/documentation/whitepaper.md

 ./interact.sh
 ```

-The script will guide you through various interactions with the token on the Sepolia testnet.</br>
+The script will guide you through various interactions with the token.</br>
 Adding Wallets to `accounts.json`</br>
-Before running the `interact.sh` script for the Sepolia testnet, you need to populate the `accounts.json` file with Ethereum wallet addresses and private keys for the accounts you want to use on the Sepolia testnet.</br>
+Before running the `interact.sh` script, you need to populate the `accounts.json` file with Ethereum wallet addresses and private keys for the accounts you want to use.</br>
 The `accounts.json` file has the following template:

 ```json